nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

 Here, we specify the log file's path, the codec for parsing log messages, the starting position when reading a file for the first time, the type of log messages for further processing, and the `sincedb` file path for tracking the log file's position.

+In more complex setups, integrating Filebeat into the system can be beneficial.
+Filebeat can read logs from files and either forward them to Logstash for advanced processing or send them directly to Elasticsearch when advanced log content processing is unnecessary.
+For more information, refer to the [Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/current/index.html).

 ##### 5.1.1.2 Receive logs over the network

 The [gelf input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-gelf.html) enables Logstash to receive logs in GELF (Graylog Extended Log Format) format over the network.

-This method is commonly used for Docker containers and is recommended for the Harmony the AP Docker image.
+This method is commonly used for Docker containers and is recommended for the Harmony AP Docker image.

 Example configuration for receiving GELF logs: